allegheny-college-sandbox/cmpsc-100-jan-2021-week-0/day-1/README.md

 GatorGrader is an automated tool that allows you to grade your assignments according to specifications that I set out in the [grading criteria](#Grading-criteria).
 The following worksheet teaches you how to run it:

+#### Worksheet 4: Checking your work

 * [Week 0 - Worksheet 4 - GatorGrader](platforms/4_week-0-worksheet-gatorgrader.ipynb)

 ### GitHub: Part 1

 The final step in turning or saving assignments is to `commit` (or `push`) the content to GitHub.
-Complete the steps in this worksheet to learn how to complete the process:
+Complete the steps in the following worksheet to learn how to complete the process.

+#### Worksheet 5: "Committing" to a repository

 * [Week 0 - Worksheet 5 - "Committing" to a repository](platforms/5_week-0-worksheet-github-push.ipynb)